The Curious Case of ASASSN-20hx: A Slowly-Evolving, UV and X-ray Luminous, Ambiguous Nuclear Transient: Acknowledgements

 \section{Acknowledgements}

-We thank Connor Auge for helpful discussions.
+We thank the referee for helpful comments and suggestions that have improved the quality of this manuscript.
+We thank Connor Auge, Richard Mushotzky, and Andrew Mummery for helpful discussions.
+We thank J.D.
+Armstrong for help scheduling LCOGT follow-up photometry.
 We thank the \swift PI, the Observation Duty Scientists, and the science planners for promptly approving and executing our \swift observations.
 Additionally we thank the \textit{NICER} PI and the science planners for promptly approving and executing our \textit{NICER} observations.

 We thank the Las Cumbres Observatory and its staff for its continuing support of the ASAS-SN project.
-LCOGT observations were performed as part of DDT award 2019B-003 to EG. ASAS-SN is supported by the Gordon and Betty Moore Foundation through grant GBMF5490 to the Ohio State University, and NSF grants AST-1515927 and AST-1908570.
+ASAS-SN is supported by the Gordon and Betty Moore Foundation through grant GBMF5490 to the Ohio State University, and NSF grants AST-1515927 and AST-1908570.
 Development of ASAS-SN has been supported by NSF grant AST-0908816, the Mt.
 Cuba Astronomical Foundation, the Center for Cosmology and AstroParticle Physics at the Ohio State University, the Chinese Academy of Sciences South America Center for Astronomy (CAS- SACA), the Villum Foundation, and George Skestos.

 JTH was supported by NASA grant 80NSSC21K0136 throughout this work.
 BJS, CSK, and KZS are supported by NSF grant AST-1907570/AST-1908952.
 BJS is also supported by NSF grants AST-1920392 and AST-1911074.
 CSK and KZS are supported by NSF grant AST-181440.
 M.A.T acknowledges support from the DOE CSGF through grant DE-SC0019323.
 Support for JLP is provided in part by FONDECYT through the grant 1191038 and by the Ministry of Economy, Development, and Tourism's Millennium Science Initiative through grant IC120009, awarded to The Millennium Institute of Astrophysics, MAS.
 TAT is supported in part by NASA grant 80NSSC20K0531.
 PJV is supported by the National Science Foundation Graduate Research Fellowship Program Under Grant No. DGE-1343012